areeburrub/PPS-Assignments/README.md

 - **15** : Find sum off all the odd digits of a given positive number
 - **17** : Find factorial of a given Number using Function
 - **18** : Print Fibonacci Series upto n terms using Function
+- **19** : Write factorial function & use the function to find the sum of series S=1!+2!+-----n!.
 - **20** : find factorial of given number using recursion
 - **21** : Find sum of a 5 digit number using recursion
 - **23** : Convert Decimal to Binary Number
 - **24** : Convert Binary to Decimal Number
+- **25** : delete duplicate element in a list of 10 elements & display it on screen
+- **26** : merge two sorted array & no element is repeated during merging.
 - **30** : Check a Number is Palindrome or not
 - **31** : Sort Array of String in Alphabetical Order ie: STRING --> GINRST
 - **32** : Print Number in words ie: 123 -----> One Two Three